 The Academic Senate acknowledges that democracy can be a messy enterprise.
 Whereas top-down governing processes found in monarchies and dictatorships are incredibly orderly, democracies typically employ chaotic, bottom-up processes with lots of conversations, multiple levels of politicking, and rapid changes of opinion.
 The Academic Senate understands that there is often impatience with the pace of democratic decision-making: that it takes too long, that it's a waste of time, and that things would be better if the process could just be streamlined; however, the Academic Senate, as a member of the academy, affirms that over time robust democratic processes tend to produce superior policy decisions.
-Although it is that is perceived best for the collective good, the Academic Senate strives instead to accept, and even embrace, the essential chaos of democratic decision-making and to trust the process.
+Although it is tempting to try to manage democratic processes in order to reach a conclusion quickly or to engineer a result that is perceived best for the collective good, the Academic Senate strives instead to accept, and even embrace, the essential chaos of democratic decision-making and to trust the process.

 It should be noted, however, that strong democratic processes are not a total free-for-all.
 Some solid foundational agreements must be established in order for democratically controlled organizations to function effectively.
-Agreements on operational procedures, and timelines must be established before democratic debate begins in order to create a level playing field that respects and treats participants and groups equally, and judges ideas and opinions solely on their merit and not on extraneous factors.
+Agreements on operational procedures and timelines must be established before democratic debate begins in order to create a level playing field that respects and treats participants and groups equally, and judges ideas and opinions solely on their merit and not on extraneous factors.